Roku's latest free update has been met with user backlash

 Quick Summary

-Roku users have reported that they've been forced to watch an advert before their devices even get to the homescreen.
+Roku users have reported that they've been served an advert before their devices even get to the homescreen.

-This is apparently a new feature being trialled by the manufacturer and plans to make it permanent have not yet been decided on.
+This is apparently a new feature being trialled by the manufacturer.

 Usually, when Roku or another streaming device manufacturer adds a new feature, owners are thrilled to try it out.
 However, the latest Roku OS rollout hasn't been met with quite as much enthusiasm.